-The Online Master's Degree in Information Technology offered by UMass Lowell consists of ten graduate online courses that focus on operating systems management, large-scale application deployment, network and systems administration, and managing virtual systems.
-Offered by UMass Lowell's Computer Science Department in collaboration with its Division of Online and Continuing Education, this program differs from traditional graduate computer science courses in its focus on application-specific details, case studies and the operational framework required by today's IT professionals.
+UMass Lowell's Master of Science in Information Technology consists of 10 graduate courses that focus on operating systems management, large-scale application deployment, network and systems administration, and managing virtual systems.
+Offered through UMass Lowell's Computer Science Department, this program focuses on application-specific details, case studies and operational frameworks required by today's IT professionals.

-To receive more information on this program, please click on inquire now to the right.
+To receive more information on this program, please click on Inquire Now .

 |Type of Fee||Amount|

 |Fee Per Credit||$600|

 |Returned Check Fee Per Semester*||$30|